teleprint-me/w3rw/docs/README.md

 ```

 - AbstractClient defines the Middleware API used for simplifying complicated REST API requests.
-- This object is returned by executing the method `AbstractClient.get_client(key: str, secret: str)`
+- This object is returned by executing the method `AbstractFactory.get_client(key: str, secret: str)`

 _Note: This is the class you'll want to use if you're interested in implementing multiple REST API's._